Rio police chief swap adds to federal probe of Bolsonaro

 Brazilian President Jair Bolsonaro confirmed on Tuesday the replacement of the federal police chief in Rio de Janeiro, adding to scrutiny by the country's top prosecutor of the right-wing populist's alleged interference in law enforcement.
-The change was the first move by the new national head of the federal police, Rolando Alexandre Souza, a family friend of Bolsonaro who was sworn in quickly on Monday in a closed-door ceremony following a Supreme Court decision to block it.
+The change was the first move by the new national head of the federal police, Rolando Souza, who was sworn in quickly on Monday in a closed-door ceremony following a Supreme Court decision to block Bolsonaro's earlier pick, a family friend.

+The prosecutor general's office said it will question the reasons for changing Rio's police chief as part of an investigation of former Justice Minister Sergio Moro's accusations that Bolsonaro was meddling in police affairs.
+On Tuesday, the Supreme Court granted the prosecutor general the right to interrogate three cabinet ministers who may have knowledge of the matter.

 ALSO READ